ppreshant/flow_cytometry/notes-flowcytometry.md

 	- > The PeacoQC package provides quality control functions that will check for monotonic increasing channels and that will remove outliers and unstable events introduced due to e.g. clogs, speed changes etc. during the measurement of your sample.
 It also provides the functionality of visualising the quality control result of only one sample and the visualisation of the results of multiple samples in one experiment.

 ## Plotting
+- [ ] Re-arrange the ridgeline plots in descending order of fluorescence. _Currently it orders in ascending order so messes up for multiple coloured plots (check S063c)_
+- [ ] Overlay the correct median labels on a ridgeline/density plot -- difficulty is in calculating this since the replicates are merged while plotting but not before-hand. _Currently the labels and values of "mean_medians" are shifted to lower than the lines plotted; visible in `scale_x_log10()`_
-- [ ] _figure out the mystery_ : `scale_x_log10()` is plotting different values compared to `scale_x_flowjo_biexp()`.
+- [ ] _(archive) figure out the mystery_ : `scale_x_log10()` is plotting different values compared to `scale_x_flowjo_biexp()`.
 The biexp shows negative values too, and MG1655 is centered around 0 almost which is what we expect from the machine's current calibration.
 The mean_median labels match the data better in this case too
-- [ ] Overlay the correct median labels on a ridgeline/density plot -- difficulty is in calculating this since the replicates are merged while plotting but not before-hand. _Currently the labels and values of "mean_medians" are shifted to lower than the lines plotted; visible in `scale_x_log10()`_
-- [ ] Re-arrange the ridgeline plots in descending order of fluorescence
-- [ ] Ensure that
 - [ ] _extra plot_ : Show the density of highly fluorescent events in FSC-SSC plot : _Would be useful to see if any gating/density filtration by FlowCal is distorting the data_
 - _Note_: The `name` column of the `pData` appears as facets ; and samples with same name are merged before plotting (verified for histograms)
 - [x] (_fixed using_ `aes_string(as.name(ch))`) Pass channel names stored in a variable (by reference) to the ggcyto aes call does not work easily -- something about (quasi)quotation?